-The Indian Air Force‘s (IAF) Balakot strikes and the air combat that followed in response to the Pakistan Air Force (PAF) riposte on 27th March 2019, rekindled interest in fighter aircraft technologies and air combat capabilities.
+The Galwan Valley skirmish between two major powers China and India once again brought war clouds on the horizon.
+The two airforces moved fighter jets to airbases near the place of action.
+Also, there was a flurry of articles on the physical combat readiness state of the opposing air forces.
+Just last year, the Indian Air Force’s (IAF) Balakot strikes and the air combat that followed in response to the Pakistan Air Force (PAF) riposte on 27th March 2019, rekindled interest in fighter aircraft technologies and air combat capabilities.
 Combat aviation has not only become the most preferred means of prosecution of war but has seen the fastest growth of technology.
 Fighter aircraft are designed for air-to-air combat against other aircraft, and to bomb or attack surface targets.
 World War II featured fighter combat on a larger scale than any other conflict to date.
-During the invasion of Poland and France Luftwaffe’s air superiority played major role in German victories.
-In the Battle of Britain use of radars resulted in advantage RAF.
-In WW II strategic bombing was the main attack mission.
-Concept of aerial fighter escorts to bomber/strike missions thus evolved.
+During the invasion of Poland and France Luftwaffe’s air superiority played a major role in German victories.
+In the Battle of Britain use of radars resulted in an advantage RAF.
+During WW II strategic bombing was the main attack mission.
+The concept of aerial fighter escorts to bomber/strike missions thus evolved.
 Light fighters proved very successful in WW II.
-Their special features were agility (speed, manoeuvrability), accurate weapon delivery, capability to operate in all weathers and at night, and be secure from enemy air and surface threat.
-As technology grew, the pilot was not just flying the aircraft accurately and safely, but was also a weapon systems manager and operator.
-With aircraft and systems performance increase, technological helped the pilot reduce work-load to be able to take on more tasks.
-After the advent of jet age, aviation community started classifying jet fighters by “generations”.
+Their special features were agility (speed, maneuverability), accurate weapon delivery, capability to operate in all weathers and at night, and being secure from enemy air and surface threat.
+As technology grew, the pilot was not just flying the aircraft accurately and safely but was also a weapon systems manager and operator.
+As aircraft and systems performance increases, technology helped the pilot reduce work-load to be able to take on more tasks.
+After the advent of the jet age, the aviation community started classifying jet fighters by “generations”.
 There are no official definitions, and they just represent stages in the development of fighter design, performance capabilities, and technological evolution.
-Most air forces currently operate fourth generation aircraft.
-There are a few fifth generation aircraft flying, and the sixth generation aircraft are on the drawing boards and technologies are evolving.
+Most air forces currently operate fourth-generation aircraft.
+There are a few fifth-generation aircraft flying, and the sixth-generation aircraft are on the drawing boards and technologies are evolving.

 Initial Fighter Aircraft Generations